-I’m back in Edinburgh from yet another two week Yummick Roadtrip and I have the midge bite scabs and sunburn to prove it.
+I’m back in Edinburgh after yet another Yummick Roadtrip and I have the midge bite scabs and sunburn to prove it.

 For those completely unaware, I cast my lot in with the Edinburgh University Mountaineering Club (EUMC) in first year.
-After four years and three committee positions, I’ve found it to be an incestuous league of miscreants who might also just be the best people I’ve ever had the pleasure of suffering in a bog with.
+Four years and three committee positions later, I’ve found it to be an incestuous league of miscreants who might also just be the best people I’ve ever had the pleasure of suffering in a bog with.

 This year eight of us departed Edinburgh on May 26.
 Split between two cars, we headed northward arriving at the walk in to Strabeg Bothy with plans to spend at least two nights.
 The bothy is maintained by the Mountain Bothy Association (MBA) who manages and upkeeps basic open access shelters around Scotland.
 Most of them are old croft houses with stone walls and two fireplaces.
 They can be notoriously dark, dank, and soggy but it really beats pitching tents in rain and wind.